MonkeyNumberOne/41monkeys.github.io/index.md

       - title: startup advisor, mentor, coach<br><br>
-        text: You are an expert at somethings but perhaps need a little help or an outside view to get you to a success faster than on your own
+        text: You are an expert at somethings but perhaps need a little help or an outside view to get you to success faster than on your own
         icon: fa-paper-plane

       - title: consulting tech co-founder / interim CTO
         text: Does your team lack a <br>technical co-founder?
-I can help you get to the place where you can attract one.
+We can help you get to the place where you can attract one.
         icon: fa-laptop-code

       - title: product manager / <br>technical PM
-        text: With a solid tech background and empathy to know your customer, find their real problem, I can help you manange your product and build what you need now and what you need next
+        text: With a solid tech background and empathy to know your customer, find their real problem, We can help you manange your product and build what you need now and what you need next
         icon: fa-user-secret